Takehiro Tomiyasu: Bologna

 Ahead of the 2021–22 season, Tomiyasu was linked with a move to Premier League club Tottenham Hotspur and Atalanta.
 Amid the transfer speculation, he made his only appearance of the season against Atalanta, coming on as an 81st-minute substitute, in a 0–0 draw on 28 August 2021.

 Arsenal

 On 31 August 2021, Tomiyasu joined Premier League side Arsenal on a four-year deal, with an option for a fifth.
 The transfer was variously reported as £15.5million, £16 million and £17 million.
 Upon joining the club, both manager Mikel Arteta and technical director Edu commented about the player, describing him as an "important member of the squad" at Arsenal.
-On 11 September, he made his first appearance for Arsenal against Norwich City in a 1–0 win.
-Tomiyasu was named Arsenal's Player of the Month for September 2021, with 51% of the vote.
+He became the fourth Japanese player to sign for the club after Junichi Inamoto and Ryo Miyaichi; others such as Takuma Asano never managed to feature in a competitive senior fixture for Arsenal.